Cheeky Angel: Other characters

 A punk that Megumi and Genzō met during the Yamato Nadeshiko Cup.
-He was first seen in episode 38 of the anime.
 He was defeated by Genzō.
-In later episodes, he was hired by Takao Gakusan to kidnap Miki.
+He was hired by Takao Gakusan to kidnap Miki.

 Media

 Manga

 Written and illustrated by Hiroyuki Nishimori, Cheeky Angel was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from June 2, 1999, to August 27, 2003.
 The individual chapters were compiled and published by Shogakukan in twenty tankōbon volumes, released between September 18, 1999, and September 18, 2003.

 The manga was published in English by Viz Media.
-The twenty volumes were released between July 7, 2004, and January 9, 2008, Viz Media re-published the series digitally between May 12, 2015, and February 23, 2016.
+The twenty volumes were released between June 16, 2004, and January 9, 2008, Viz Media published the series digitally between May 12, 2015, and February 23, 2016.
 In March 2021, Viz Media confirmed that they no longer holds the series' license.